Maria Prokofieva was born in Minsk, Belarus.

-She began her musical education at the age of 5 and one year later already had her first stage experience at the large hall of the Byelorussian State Philharmonic.
+She began her musical education at the age of 5 and one year later already had her first stage performance at the big hall of the Belarusian State Philharmonic.

 At the age of 6 she entered a Specialized Music School founded by the Belarusian State Conservatory in Minsk for gifted children, which nowadays calls Republican Gymnasium – College under the Belarusian State Academy of Music.
 There she studied with piano teachers Irina Semenyako, Elena Serdyukova, Vera Logvinenko and Alla Himchenko.
 In 1999 she received her diploma for Piano Performance and Accompaniment with distinction.

 The same year Maria was admitted without entrance exams to the Belarusian State Conservatory which, due its academic status, holds the name of Belarusian State Academy of Music.
 Her Professors at the Academy were Valery Shatsky (a pupil of Jacov Flier) – for piano solo, Sofia Okolova – for piano accompaniment and Irina Galochkina – for chamber music.
 In 2004 Maria received her Bachelor of Arts diploma as well as a diploma of Piano Performance with distinction in four qualifications: concert piano performer, piano accompanist, chamber music soloist, teacher.